fedora-infra/nuancier/doc/administrate.rst

 Users
 -----

-Nuancier-lite has basically two levels for the users:
+Nuancier has basically two levels for the users:

  - administrators
  - users